johnwcowan/r7rs-work/LexicalDocket.md

 SRFIs 30, 38, 62 are incorporated into R7RS.
 For other dockets, see [WG2Dockets](WG2Dockets.md).

+Raw strings have been mentioned, but no SRFI yet.

 This is a list of the SRFIs in final state that extend the R7RS lexical syntax.

 SRFI 4 provides lexical syntax for homogeneous numerical vectors